In this chapter:

 Vaccine effectiveness may be reduced in those at highest risk from influenza.
 Influenza vaccine is therefore recommended annually for everyone from the age of 6 months to reduce the spread of influenza virus and to protect against influenza-related complications.
 It is particularly important to vaccinate contacts of high-risk individuals, such as family and caregivers, and those working in certain occupations.
 See Table 11.3 for a summary of the funded and unfunded recommendations for influenza immunisation.

-See the National Influenza Promotional Campaign website for further information.
+See the National Influenza Immunisation Programme Campaign website for further information.

 Recommended and funded

 Individuals aged from 55 years and of Māori or Pacific ethnicity.